Mantra (Bring Me the Horizon song)

-"Mantra" (often stylized in all caps) is a song by British rock band Bring Me the Horizon.
+"Mantra" (often stylised in all caps) is a song by British rock band Bring Me the Horizon.
 Produced by the band's vocalist Oliver Sykes and keyboardist Jordan Fish, it is featured on the group's 2019 sixth studio album Amo.
-The track was released as the first single from the album on 21 August 2018, topping the UK Rock & Metal Singles Chart and spending three weeks at that spot.
+The track was released as the lead single from the album on 21 August 2018, topping the UK Rock & Metal Singles Chart and spending three weeks at that spot.

 Promotion and release

 Bring Me the Horizon released "Mantra" as their first new material since That's the Spirit on 21 August 2018, the day before the band's sixth studio album Amo was announced.
 The song was originally teased with a promotional campaign including a billboard in London, which featured the lyric "Do you wanna start a cult with me?"
 The billboard also contained a phone number that contained a sample of the track, and the website joinmantra.com was set up to reveal the single's release date.
 The group performed the track live for the first time at Reading Festival on 23 August, followed by a performance at Leeds Festival the following day.